 - All shareholders have a right to attend General Meetings and participate in their deliberations, in a personal capacity or by proxy; - They may vote remotely.
-If the Management Board or Supervisory Board provides for this at the time of notice of the meeting, all shareholders may also participate in General Meetings by video-conference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting; the shareholder will, in this case, be deemed to be present for the calculation of quorum and majority; - The right to participate in Meetings is contingent upon the shareholder providing proof of his/her identity and the registration of the securities in his/her name (or in the name of the intermediary recorded on their behalf if he/she resides abroad) at midnight Paris time on the second working day preceding the Meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the meeting.
-The next General Meeting will be asked to bring the company's bylaws into line with these new provisions arising from Decree n°2014-1466 of 8 December 2014 which amended Article R. 225-85 of the Commercial Code; - The attendance of the shareholder cancels all proxy or remote voting.
+If the Management Board or Supervisory Board provides for this at the time of notice of the meeting, all shareholders may also participate in General Meetings by videoconference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting: the shareholder will, in this case, be deemed to be present for the calculation of quorum and majority; - The right to participate in Meetings is contingent upon the shareholder providing proof of his/her identity and the registration of the securities in his/her name (or in the name of the intermediary recorded on their behalf if he/she resides abroad) at midnight Paris time on the second working day preceding the Meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the Meeting:

+The attendance in person of the shareholder cancels all proxy or remote voting.